 good life; but in respect that it is a shepherd's life, it

 is naught.
 In respect that it is solitary, I like it very

 well; but in respect that it is private, it is a very vile

 goes much against my stomach.
-Hast any philosophy in
+Hast any philosophy

 Aside from Touchstone being deliberately opaque, it is possible he is just using his balanced perspective again.
 His ability as a fool, as he has already said, is to see the foolish in the seemingly wise, which extends to seeing both sides of every argument.

-Sir, I am a true labourer: I earn that I eat, get that
+Sir, I am a true laborer.
+I earn that I eat, get that

-wear; owe no man hate, envy no man's happiness; glad of other
+I wear, owe no man hate, envy no man's happiness,

 Corin's philosophy is one of natural contentment.
 Corin and the other "naturals" are utterly unconcerned with the frippery of the court, or with men's frippery in general.

-assembly but horn-beasts.
 But what though?
-Courage!
-As horns are
+Courage.
+As horns are odious,

 they are necessary.
-It is said: 'Many a man knows no
+It is said: "Many a man knows no

-own getting.
 Horns?
 Even so.
 Poor men alone?
-No, no; the noblest
+No, no. The

-deer hath them as huge as the rascal.
+noblest deer hath them as huge as the rascal.
 Is the

-of a bachelor; and by how much defense is better
+of a bachelor.
+And by how much defense is better

 than no skill, by so much is horn more precious

 It seems even Touchstone's rakish philosophy has its limits.
 He is fine messing around, but like anyone else, he's afraid of being alone, which is a rather poignant moment in these ponderings.
 He would rather suffer the complete foolishness of his country wife than be alone with his wit.